w3c/Guide/bp.md

 Assessing whether proposed work is likely to fulfull the W3C mission to [lead the web to its full potential](http://www.w3.org/Consortium/mission) is the traditional criterion the Team and Director use to evaluate whether to start a working group or advance a specification.
-While this is "aspirational", it requires judgment that balances the future potential the Web alongside the need for real developers to make the Web work in practice.
+While this is "aspirational", it requires judgment that balances the future potential of the Web alongside the need for real developers to make the Web work in practice.
 This document seeks to make the factors that go into this judgment more explicit and generally applicable.